bramley/phplist-plugin-common/README.md

 ## Version history ##

     version         Description
-    3.30.0+20231014 Add images with embed class as inline attachments 3.29.1+20230906 Add function to create public URL 3.29.0+20230813 Add baseUrl functions for public and admin pages
+    3.30.1+20231016 Ignore images that have already been embedded 3.30.0+20231014 Add images with embed class as inline attachments 3.29.1+20230906 Add function to create public URL 3.29.0+20230813 Add baseUrl functions for public and admin pages